Treaty of Kars: Impact on Turkish–Iranian relations

-Attempted annulment by Soviet Union
+Attempted annulment by the Soviet Union

 After World War II, the Soviet Union attempted to annul the treaty and to regain its lost territory.
 According to Nikita Khrushchev, Deputy Premier Lavrentiy Beria goaded his fellow Georgian Joseph Stalin into taking action on the issue, insisting on the return of historical Georgian territories.
 Stalin eventually agreed, and on 7 June 1945, Soviet Foreign Minister Vyacheslav Molotov informed the Turkish ambassador in Moscow that the provinces of Kars, Ardahan and Artvin should be returned to Soviet Union in the name of both the Georgian and the Armenian Socialist Soviet Republics.
 Ankara found itself in a difficult position since it wanted good relations with Moscow but refused to give up the territories.
 Turkey was in no condition to fight a war with the Soviet Union, which had emerged as a superpower after the Second World War.
 Soviet territorial claims to Turkey were supported by the Armenian Catholicos George VI and by all shades of the Armenian diaspora, including the anti-Soviet Armenian Revolutionary Federation.
 The Soviet government also encouraged Armenians abroad to repatriate to Soviet Armenia to support its claims.

 The British and the Americans opposed the Soviet territorial claims against Turkey.
 As the Cold War began, the American government saw the claims as part of an "expansionist drive by a Communist empire" and viewed them as reminiscent of Nazi irredentist designs over the Sudetenland in Czechoslovakia.
 The US State Department was concerned about the strategic military significance of the Kars Plateau to the Soviets.
 They concluded that their earlier support for Armenia since President Woodrow Wilson (1913–1921) had expired since the loss of Armenian independence.
 The Soviet Union also requested a revision of the Montreux Convention and a military base on the Turkish straits.
 The State Department advised US President Harry Truman to support Turkey and to oppose the Soviet demands, which he did.
 Turkey joined the anti-Soviet NATO military alliance in 1952.

 Following the death of Stalin in 1953, the Soviet government renounced its territorial claims on Turkey as part of an effort to promote friendly relations with the Middle Eastern country and its alliance partner, the United States.
 The Soviet Union continued to honor the terms of the treaty until its dissolution in 1991.
-However, according to Christopher J. Walker, Moscow revisited the treaty in 1968, when it attempted to negotiate a border adjustment with Turkey in which the ruins of Ani would be transferred to Soviet Armenia in exchange for two Azerbaijani villages in the area of Mount Akbaba.
+However, according to Christopher J. Walker, Moscow revisited the treaty in 1968, when it attempted to negotiate a border adjustment with Turkey in which the ruins of Ani would be transferred to Soviet Armenia in exchange for "one or two Azeri villages in the region of Mount Akbaba."
 However, according to Walker, nothing resulted from these talks.